capport-wg/7710bis/README.md

       total option length (including the Type and Length fields) a multiple of 8 bytes.

-3. The Captive-Portal Link Relation
+3. The Captive-Portal Link Relation Type

    Some captive portal network deployments may be unable to change, or unwilling to risk changing, the network infrastructure necessary to use any of the above options.
-In such deployments, when clear text HTTP intercept and redirection are used, a Link relation header ([RFC8288], Section 3.3) MAY be inserted to convey to the HTTP client the associated Captive Portal API URI.
+In such deployments, when clear text HTTP intercept and redirection are used, a Link relation header ([RFC8288], Section 3.3) MAY be inserted to convey to a HTTP client (user agent) the associated Captive Portal API URI.

+   HTTP user agents MUST ignore this link relation in any context other than when explicitly probing to detect the presence of a captive portal.
+Failure to do so could allow an attacker to inject a Captive Portal API URI other than the correct URI for a given network or for networks where there is no captive portal present at all.

 4. IANA Considerations